 Of all outdoor recreation enjoyed throughout summer, few activities top lists like a good bike ride.
 Whether in the city, on the beach, down the hills, or up to the mountains, biking is a great way to get both exercise and a breath of fresh air, all while saving your wallet a trip to the gas station.
-Before you hop on and get those pedals moving, however, it’s important to prepare yourself in order to prevent bodily harm.
+Before you hop on and get those pedals moving, however, it’s important to prepare yourself.
+Especially in order to prevent bodily harm.
 Here are a few common cycling injuries, and some tips on how to keep safe and happy during a ride.

 Lower Back Pain